Tight Last-Iterate Convergence of the Extragradient and the Optimistic Gradient Descent-Ascent Algorithm for Constrained Monotone Variational Inequalities: Introduction

 \subsection{Sum-of-Squares based Analysis}

-To obtain our main result, we propose a novel approach to analyze iterative methods using the \emph{Sum-of-Squares (SOS)} programming~\citep{nesterov_squared_2000, parrilo_structured_2000, parrilo_semidefinite_2003, lasserre_global_2001, laurent_sums_2009}.
-In the past two decades, the SOS programming has found numerous applications in fields such as combinatorial optimization, control theory, quantum mechanics, etc. To the best of our knowledge, this is the first application of SOS programming in the analysis of iterative methods for solving VIs.

-Very often, the convergence analysis of an iterative method builds on a potential function argument, which boils down to demonstrating the non-negativity of certain function of the iterates.
-This is usually done by chaining together a sequence of inequalities that are satisfied due to the update rule of the iterative method.
-Although easy to verify, such a proof could be extremely challenging to discover, and is often found by much trial and error. \textbf{We propose to use the SOS programming to significantly automate this process.}

-\paragraph{Sum-of-Squares (SOS) Programming.} Suppose we want to prove that a polynomial $p(x)\in \mathbb{R}[x_1,\ldots, x_n]$ is non-negative over a semialgebraic set $\mathcal{S}=\{x\in \mathbb{R}^n: g_i(x)\leq 0, \forall i\in[m] \}$, where each $g_i(x)$ is also a polynomial.
+We provide a quick overview on how we establish the monotonicity of the \projham~of the EG algorithm.
+We first introduce the concept of sum-of-squares programming. \paragraph{Sum-of-Squares (SOS) Programming.} Suppose we want to prove that a polynomial $p(x)\in \mathbb{R}[x_1,\ldots, x_n]$ is non-negative over a semialgebraic set $\mathcal{S}=\{x\in \mathbb{R}^n: g_i(x)\leq 0, \forall i\in[m] \}$, where each $g_i(x)$ is also a polynomial.
 One way is to construct a \emph{certificate of non-negativity}, for example, by providing a set of nonnegative coefficients $\{a_i\}_{i\in[m]}\in \mathbb{R}^m_{\geq 0}$ such that $p(x)+\sum_{i\in[m]} a_i\cdot g_i(x)$ is a sum-of-squares polynomial, that is, a polynomial that can be expressed as the sum of squares of further polynomials.
 Surprisingly, if $p(x)$ is indeed non-negative over $\mathcal{S}$, a certificate of non-negativity always exists as guaranteed by a foundational result in real algebraic geometry -- the Krivine-Stengle Positivestellensatz~\citep{krivine_anneaux_1964,stengle_nullstellensatz_1974}, a generalization of Artin's resolution of Hilbert's 17th problem~\citep{artin_uber_1927}.
-Although the certificate in the example above is relatively simple, it is necessary to allow more sophisticated forms in general, e.g., replacing each coefficient $a_i$ with a SOS polynomial $s_i(x)$, etc. The complexity of a certificate is parametrized by the highest degree of the polynomial involved.
-Such added complexity is useful and indeed needed in our analysis for the EG algorithm.
+Note that, it is sometimes necessary to allow more sophisticated forms of certificates than in the example above, e.g., replacing each coefficient $a_i$ with a SOS polynomial $s_i(x)$, etc. The complexity of a certificate is parametrized by the highest degree of the polynomial involved.
 The SOS programming consists of a hierarchy of algorithms, where the $d$-th hierarchy is an algorithm that searches for a \emph{certificate of non-negativity} up to degree $2d$ based on semidefinite programming.